Share Your Passion, Share Your Voice

 Commemorative Beautification Commission (CBC)

 Nominates for recognition those individuals who have substantially contributed to the general betterment of the city and its inhabitants and develops plans for the beautification of streets, highways, public parks, and other public areas within the city limits.
-Meets September through May on the 2nd Tuesday of each month, at 6:00pm in the Facilities Management Conference Room, 105 West Basic Road.
+Meets September through May on the 2nd Tuesday of each month, at 4:00pm in the Parks and Recreation Conference Room, 105 West Basic Road.
 (Facilitated by Parks and Recreation)

 Development Services Center Advisory Committee